Indianapolis Child Custody & Child Support Lawyer

 This can be done by demonstrating that the parent with custody is unfit, abusive, or neglectful.
 It is important to note that paternal grandparents cannot seek visitation or custody rights if the grandchild’s paternity has not been established.

-Retain an Indianapolis Family Lawyer with Local Experience
+Retain an Indianapolis Child Custody Attorney with Local Experience

 When it comes to the custody and financial support of a child, Indiana law is primarily concerned with the well-being of the child.
 This concern is closely followed by a desire to be fair to the child’s parents.
 Your Indianapolis family lawyer must have experience in these types of cases and understand what evidence is considered in court.